The Sequential Evaluation Process for Social Security Benefits

 You engage with Substantial Gainful Activities if you can work and earn beyond the maximum level.
 It makes you ineligible for disability benefits.

 The SGA income rate for 2022 is $2,260 for blind people and $1,350 for non-blind people.
-You may qualify for benefits if you earn equal or less than the SGA rate.
+You may qualify for benefits if you earn equal to or less than the SGA rate.

 Moreover, you have to be unable to complete a typical workload within a regular full-time job to qualify.
 For example, your application may get approval if you only work up to 5 hours a day because of your condition.